devpi/devpi/doc/quickstart-releaseprocess.rst

 Then we point the devpi client to it::

     $ devpi use http://localhost:3141
-    using server: http://localhost:3141/ (logged in as sophie) no current index: type 'devpi use -l' to discover indices venv for install/set commands: /tmp/docenv
+    using server: http://localhost:3141/ (not logged in)
+    no current index: type 'devpi use -l' to discover indices venv for install/set commands: /tmp/docenv
     only setting venv pip cfg, no global configuration changed